- Home

 Spending one-on-one time

 When a family member is diagnosed with cancer, it can be difficult for parents to spend one-on-one time with their children.
 One way to focus your attention and care is to schedule a weekly 30-minute session with your child or teenager.
-This will help them feel important, valued and understood.
+This may help them feel important, valued and understood.

 A younger child may not have developed the thinking or language skills to describe how they’re feeling, but a play session can help the child to express feelings, make sense of events, and understand the world.
 They may: